k4amos/Autocat/README.md

 This file defines the attack sequence for french🇫🇷 password.
 Each line specifies an attack type.

 ## Disclaimer

+> [!CAUTION]
-This tool is provided for educational and authorized security testing purposes only.
+> This tool is provided for educational and authorized security testing purposes only.
 Users are responsible for complying with all applicable laws and regulations.
 The authors assume no liability for misuse or damage caused by this tool.